mclegoman/luminance/ResourcepackGuide/PackSetup.md

 └── pack.png
 ```

-`tutorial_shader/` is the resourcepacks namespace, this can be whatever you want.
+`tutorial_shader/` is the resourcepacks namespace as per usual, this can of course be whatever you want, this is the namespace all added shaders will be under.

 the `luminance/` folder within it is where all the data luminance needs to know what shader is what goes.